Kst-plot/kst/misc/gsl-windows/README.txt

 - qmake will detect GSL on enables GSL on Windows.

-TODO: check config.h (copied from http://david.geldreich.free.fr/dev.html)
+TODO: Do real checks for config.h